 - toxic garden supplies (herbicides, pesticides, insecticides and fungicides)

 - household poisons (e.g. insecticides, bug spray, household rodenticide)

 - photoelectric smoke detectors (must clearly state “photoelectric” (only) type detector. “ionization” or combination with “ionization” type detector not accepted.)

 - miscellaneous hazardous or toxic household products (e.g. drain cleaners, pool chemicals, bleach)

 What’s NOT Accepted:

-- Government Agency or Non-profit group generated waste are prohibited (see Business Resources)
+- Government Agency or Non-profit group generated waste are prohibited by law (see Business Resources)

 - electronic waste (computers, TVs, printers, printer cartridges & etc.), for disposal options see our e-waste page.

-- latex paint and base (These items will be collected for reuse by Recycle Hawai‘i at the Hilo, Kona & Waimea HHW Events; if the paint is junk/rusty solidify it by letting it completely dry out to a solid and dispose in regular trash.)
+- latex paint and base, acrylic paints (water-based) paint is collected for reuse at the Hilo, Kea‘au and Waimea Reuse Centers at Transfer Stations.
+If the paint is junk/rusty/unusable solidify it by letting it completely dry out to a solid and dispose in regular trash.

 - used cooking oil (solidify or absorb and dispose with trash or see our food/organics waste page – freezing doesn’t count as solidification)